Roll20/beacon-docs/content/docs/components/handlers.md

 ## `onSharedSettingsChange`

-`onSharedSettingsChange` is called when someone changes a shared setting in the VTT.
+`onSharedSettingsChange` is called when someone changes a shared setting in the Roll20 Tabletop.

 ```javascript
 onSharedSettingsChange({ settings: { [key: string]: any } }): void;